qais20/Docker-Learning/VisitCounterX-app/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## What Does VisitCounterX Do?
+VisitCounterX is a simple, Flask-based web application that tracks and displays the number of visits to the site in real-time.
+It stores visit counts in a Redis database and showcases this information visually through a dynamic progress bar.
+Each time a user visits the page, they are greeted with a random inspirational quote inspired by Prophet Muhammad (PBUH).
+The app is fully containerised using Docker, ensuring easy deployment and scalability.

 ## Features
 - **Real-Time Visit Counter**: Keeps track of the number of visits and stores the count in Redis.
 - **Dynamic Progress Bar**: A visually appealing progress bar that fills based on the visit count.